-An interactive H5P element has been excluded from this version of the text.
-You
+An interactive or media element has been excluded from this version of the text.
+You can view it online here:

 Establishing presence in large online classes

 For student cohorts larger than 30 students the best advice is to have more than one educator to respond to the students online and to help manage the chat and other features during your live online classrooms.
 Key to success is creating groups within your class.
 Empower the students to create and maintain social presence within their groups.